precice/tutorials/breaking-dam-2d/README.md

 ## Setup

 The two-dimensional breaking dam case is a free surface problem.
 A large column of water comes into contact with a flexible wall, causing the wall to bend and the water to flow over the wall.
 A no-slip boundary condition is applied at the bottom, the left, and the right boundary, and a zero pressure condition at the top boundary.
-The image below shows the alpha value (0 is air, 1 is water) and velocity vectors at t=0.595.
+The image below shows the alpha value (0 is air, 1 is water) and velocity vectors at t=0.6.

 ![Breaking dam 2D physics at t=0.595](images/tutorials-breaking-dam-2d-physics.png)

+A similar, but not identical, setup is used in [1].

 ## Available solvers